The Wages of Sin

-With a toddler in the house, the problem has grown.
-I was not surprised to find her high chair covered with ants cashing in on the messiness of toddler eating habits.
+The problem has grown substantially with a toddler in the house.
+I was not surprised to find her high chair covered with ants cashing in on the messiness of a little one’s eating habits.
 It was the biggest ant invasion outside of shows about Australia.
-The high chair and the floor were dark there were so many ants coming in and out.
+The chair and floor were dark with ants.
 It was time for me to battle these tiny invaders.
-Initially, it did not go very well.
-Trying to squish a million ants by hand is not a sound warfighting strategy.
-It only serves to get 800,000 ants crawling all over you as a result and cause you to run out of the room crying and screeching.
+It did not go very well at first.
+I tried to squish a million ants by hand.
+This only served to get 800,000 ants crawling all over me.
+I may have run out of the room crying and screeching.

-Thanks to internet research, I found a counter to the ant hordes.
+I found a counter to the ant hordes thanks to the internet.
 It involved a mixture of Borax, sugar, and water on a plate as a passive poison trap.
 The idea is using what the ants are attracted to, sweetness, against them.
 No need to stomp each one by hand.
 I just left the toxic ant stew out for them and waited.
-Their inborn urges to consume sweetness would lead them to ingest poison.
-They don’t realize that these are fatal desires due to the Borax.
-They are ingesting and being covered by the Borax.
+Their inborn urge to consume sweetness would lead to their destruction.
+The ants don’t realize they are ingesting and being covered by the Borax along with the thrill of the sugar rush.
 Borax kills ants.

-When the ants go back to the colony their bodies are also covered in Borax.
+The ants don’t just willingly ingest the agent of their ruin.
+They bring it back to their tribe.
+They return to the colony covered in Borax.
 It gets fed to the colony.
 Borax gets on everything the ants get near.
 It becomes part of their everyday diet.
-The ants also direct each other back to the plate to continue to the process.
+The ants also direct each other back to the trap to continue to the process.
 Before you know it, the whole colony is slowly being covered with the agent that kills them.
 What was attractive and sweet for a short-term eventually destroys them.